VeraPrinsen/VeraPrinsen.github.io/.github/ISSUE_TEMPLATE/botc--add-interactions.md

 ---
-name: 'BOTC: New Interactions'
+name: 'Blood on the Clocktower'
-about: Submit this issue if you want to add new interactions to the list
+about: Submit this issue if you have a suggestion for the Blood on the Clocktower app
-title: 'BOTC: Request new interactions'
+title: 'Blood on the Clocktower: '
-labels: 'botc-interactions'
+labels: 'BloodOnTheClocktower'
 assignees: ''

 ---